Manufactured Home Parks

 Building Codes

-Minnesota law states that a person may not sell or install for occupancy a used manufactured home, manufactured after June 14, 1976, unless the used manufactured home complies with the Notice of Compliance Form required by law.1 The Notice of Compliance Form must be signed by the seller and purchaser, indicate which party is responsible for either making or paying for any necessary corrections prior to the sale and transferring ownership of the manufactured home, and must be substantially in the format as found on the Notice of Compliance Form here.2
+Minnesota law forbids the selling or installation for occupancy of a used manufactured home, manufactured after June 14, 1976, unless it complies with certain health and safety codes listed in subdivision 1(a) of Minnesota Statutes section 327.32.1 The law also requires that a Notice of Compliance Form must be signed by the seller and purchaser, indicate which party is responsible for either making or paying for any necessary corrections prior to the sale and transferring ownership of the manufactured home, and must be substantially in the format as found on the Notice of Compliance Form on pages 32 and 33 at the back of this publication.2 As of January 1, 2026, if a used manufactured home is located in a manufactured home park then it also cannot be leased or subleased out unless it complies with the same health and safety codes, and it is the responsibility of the owner to pay for or complete necessary compliance work prior to the renter moving in.3 Additionally, the statutory Notice of Compliance Form must be provided to the renter as part of the lease before the renter occupies the home.

-It is a misdemeanor to alter a certified manufactured home manufactured after June 14, 1976, so that it violates building codes.3 It is also a misdemeanor to install a manufactured home at a site of occupancy which does not comply with applicable Minnesota statutes or with the manufactured home installation rules, Minnesota Rules chapter 1350.4
+It is a misdemeanor to alter a certified manufactured home manufactured after June 14, 1976, so that it violates building codes.4 It is also a misdemeanor to sell or lease any manufactured home manufactured after June 14, 1976, which does not comply with applicable Minnesota statutes.5 Additionally, it is a misdemeanor to install a manufactured home at a site of occupancy which does not comply with applicable Minnesota statutes or with the manufactured home installation rules, Minnesota Rules chapter 1350.6

-The Commissioner of the Department of Labor and Industry enforces the manufactured home installation rules.5 The Commissioner may:
+The Commissioner of the Department of Labor and Industry enforces the manufactured home installation rules.7 The Commissioner may:

-1. Charge reasonable fees for inspections, seals, and other enforcement costs.6
+- Charge reasonable fees for inspections, seals, and other enforcement costs.8

-2. Adopt rules governing the installation of manufactured homes.7
+- Adopt rules governing the installation of manufactured homes.9

-3. Adopt rules governing the construction, installation, and certification of manufactured home accessory structures (this means any factory-built building or structure that is an addition or supplement to a manufactured home).8 9
+- Adopt rules governing the construction, installation, and certification of manufactured home accessory structures (this means any factory-built building or structure that is an addition or supplement to a manufactured home).10 11

-A person who fails to correct a Manufactured Home Building Code violation within 40 days of being ordered to do so is guilty of a misdemeanor, subject to certain exceptions.10 Additionally, anyone who violates any of these laws is liable to the State of Minnesota for a monetary penalty up to $1,000 for each violation, not to exceed $1,000,000.11
+A person who fails to correct a Manufactured Home Building Code violation within 40 days of being ordered to do so is guilty of a misdemeanor, subject to certain exceptions.12 Additionally, anyone who violates any of these laws is liable to the State of Minnesota for a monetary penalty up to $1,000 for each violation, not to exceed $1,000,000.13

 Tire and Axle Scam